EXPLAINER-'Super Saturday' Brexit showdown in parliament looms for PM Johnson

 Johnson said he had agreed a "great" new Brexit deal.
 If approved, Johnson can proceed with his plan to leave the EU on Oct.
 31. If rejected, he may seek approval to leave the EU without a deal on Oct.
 31.

 The Democratic Unionist Party said it could not support the deal.
 The opposition Labour Party, the Scottish National Party and the Liberal Democrats have all said they will oppose it.
-If he loses votes on both a deal and no deal, he is required by law to write a letter to the EU requesting more negotiating time, delaying Brexit until Jan.
+If he loses a vote on a deal and does not get approval for no deal, he is required by law to write a letter to the EU requesting more negotiating time, delaying Brexit until Jan.
 31 2020.

 Lawmakers who disagree with Johnson's approach to Brexit could use Saturday's debate to try to secure support for a second referendum on the decision to leave the EU.
 They could do this by making an amendment to whatever motion Johnson puts forward and calling a vote on it.